2020 Atlantic hurricane season: Background

-The season also occurred during the COVID-19 pandemic.
+The season occurred during the COVID-19 pandemic.
 Early in the year, officials in the United States expressed concerns the hurricane season could potentially exacerbate the effects of the pandemic for U.S. coastal residents.
 As expressed in an op-ed of the Journal of the American Medical Association, "there exists an inherent incompatibility between strategies for population protection from hurricane hazards: evacuation and sheltering (i.e., transporting and gathering people together in groups)", and "effective approaches to slow the spread of COVID-19: physical distancing and stay-at-home orders (i.e., separating and keeping people apart)."
 A study published by GeoHealth in December 2020 confirmed a correlation between destination counties (a county in which an evacuee flees to) and an increase in COVID-19 cases.

-Pre/early season activity

-Tropical cyclogenesis began in the month of May, with tropical storms Arthur and Bertha.
-This marked the first occurrence of two pre-season tropical storms in the Atlantic since 2016, and the first occurrence of two named storms in the month of May since 2012.
-For the sixth consecutive year, a tropical cyclone developed in the Atlantic basin prior to the official start of the Atlantic hurricane season, extending the record, which was broken during the previous season.
-Tropical Storm Cristobal formed on June 1, followed by Tropical Storm Dolly on June 23.
-Tropical storms Edouard, Fay, and Gonzalo, along with hurricanes Hanna and Isaias, formed in July.
-Hanna became the first hurricane of the season and made landfall in South Texas, while Isaias became the second hurricane of the season and struck much of the Caribbean and the East Coast of the United States.
-Tropical Depression Ten also formed in late July off the coast of West Africa but quickly dissipated.
-July 2020 tied 2005 for the most active July on record in the basin, with five named storms.